Amyy16/API/README.md

 # API
 This is a zuri task on working with APIs(Application Programming Interface).
-Django REST Framework was insrtalled and used for this project The app created was called links is to be a URL Shortener
+Django REST Framework was insrtalled and used for this project The app created called links is to be a URL Shortener